siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/README.txt

+This recipe will help you setup a full-featured Trac instance via buildout.

+It currently supports Trac 0.11.x only.

 This package is part of the `Expert Python Programming` book written by Tarek Ziadé.

-For more information, go to http://atomisator.ziade.org

 .. contents::